AlexanderPuckhaber/pydic/README.md

 *pydic* is a free and easy-to-use python tool for digital image correlation (DIC).
-Note that *pydic* is not a graphical application. *pydic* is a python module, named `pydic.py`, deliver with didactic examples that may be used as tutorials.
+Note that *pydic* is not a graphical application. *pydic* is a python module, named `pydic.py`, delivered with didactic examples that may be used as tutorials.

 From a set of pictures, *pydic* can compute the displacement and the strain fields